Some parts of this page may be machine-translated.

 Similarly, the creation of marketing documents such as package inserts for pharmaceuticals, user manuals for medical devices, catalogs, and white papers is also necessary, resulting in situations where translation is needed.

-Additionally, in regenerative medicine, the collection and culture of cells are key points, so documents related to cell supply, detailed procedures for cell characterization, separation, culture, and processing are required, and documents related to culture media, reagents, cell collection instruments, culture equipment, and testing devices are often involved.
+Additionally, in regenerative medicine, the collection and culture of cells are key points, so documents related to cell supply, detailed procedures for cell characterization, separation, culture, and processing are required, and documents concerning culture media, reagents, cell collection instruments, culture equipment, and testing devices are often involved.

 4. Key Points and Considerations for Translation in Regenerative Medicine

-As mentioned above, the basic points of translation for regenerative medicine are not expected to change significantly.
+As mentioned above, the basic points of translation for regenerative medicine are not considered to be significantly different.

 In other words, when outsourcing translation to an external translation company, it is necessary to choose a company with a proven track record in medical translation, such as pharmaceuticals and medical devices.